raveenaclr/Halloween-Treats---A-Data-Driven-Candy-Quest/README.md

 # Halloween-Treats---A-Data-Driven-Candy-Quest
-This dashboard is all about exploring Halloween candy dataset to discover which treats are the most popular.
+This PowerBI dashboard is all about exploring Halloween candy dataset to discover which treats are the most popular.
 A fun, data driven look at what makes the best treats for trick-or-treaters, all with a spooky Halloween-themed background.

 ### What is the objective?
 The objective of this project is to explore the given Halloween candy dataset to uncover the insights to identify what makes certain candies more popular among the people.